 Mark R. Parthemer, J.D., LL.M.

-This presentation comes from the author's observations since leaving private practice to join the fiduciary side of the trusts and estate profession.
-The session will compare "standard" form language with an emphasis on tax and non-tax issues to analyze how drafing efforts can substantially facilitate (or frustrate) the trustee in achieving a client's goals.
+This presentation came from the author's observations since leaving private practice to join the fiduciary side of the trusts and estate profession.
+The session compared "standard" form language with an emphasis on tax and non-tax issues to analyze how drafing efforts can substantially facilitate (or frustrate) the trustee in achieving a client's goals.
 The issues addressed are all matters that have been encountered, both good and not so good.

 Recognizing and Preventing Financial Abuse of the Elderly, including the Regional FAST Program